-Principals should consider the attributes noted above, as well as any others unique to their school, when developing security guidelines.
+Principals should consider the attributes noted above, as well as any others unique to their school, when developing security guidelines for business as usual school operation.
 Schools may also choose to develop security guidelines as strategies to treat identified security risks (refer to Fact sheet 1: Conducting a security risk assessment for more information).

-Some common school-based guidelines for security are outlined below.
+Some common school-based guidelines for security might include: